sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-setting-up-automount/finish.md

 You have learned the following topics along the way:

-*	Set up a shared group environment
+*	Install and configure an NFS server
-*	Apply basic permissions
+*	Create an automount configuration
-*	Verify permissions
+*	Verify the automount configuration